 Volcanic Eruption Near Reykjavik

-The small, picturesque eruption on Reykjanes peninsula is only a fraction of the size of the Eyjafjallajokull eruption, which infamously shut down international air-traffic in 2010.
+The eruption, located about 40 km southwest of Reykjavik, is only a fraction of the size of the Eyjafjallajokull eruption, which infamously shut down international air-traffic in 2010.

-The eruption occurred on "Beautiful Valley Mountain" (Fagradalsfjall) in the remote "Geldingsdale" (Geldingadalur), so named by Viking-era settlers who used the enclosure as a pen for horses and other livestock.
+The eruption occurred near Fagradalsfjall (Beautiful Valley Mountain) in the remote Geldingadalur (Geldingsdale), so named by Viking-era settlers who used the enclosure as a pen for horses and other livestock.

 Effusive vs. explosive eruption